uktrade/dit-cf-autoscaler/README.md

 # DIT Cloudfoundry autoscaler

 A Cloudfoundry autoscaler that scales applications based on average CPU usage.
-It currently depends on a prometheus exporter to expose the Cloudfoundry app metrics,which is provided by: https://github.com/alphagov/paas-metric-exporter
+It currently depends on a prometheus exporter to expose the Cloudfoundry app metrics, which is provided by: https://github.com/alphagov/paas-metric-exporter

 ## Usage